 The London Myriad Ensemble was formed in 2004 by a group of young musicians from the London colleges.
-Individual members all share a passion for chamber music, and have since gone on to work with major ensembles and orchestras in the UK and internationally, including the RPO, Hallé, Royal Opera House, BBC Symphony Orchestra, Ensemble 360 and the London Contemporary Music Group, and west end shows including Phantom of the Opera, King & I, Charlie and the Chocolate Factory and Wicked.
+Over a decade later, individual members all continue to share a passion for chamber music, and have gone on to work with major ensembles and orchestras in the UK and internationally, including the RPO, Hallé, Royal Opera House, BBC Symphony Orchestra, Ensemble 360 and the London Contemporary Music Group, alongside working on west end shows including Phantom of the Opera, the King & I, Charlie and the Chocolate Factory and Wicked.

-The ensemble has always had as their vision (as their name suggests!) the aim of being a flexible ensemble, presenting to their audiences music for wind ensemble in a variety of different combinations, styles and genres.
-With a wind quartet as its core, the group has performed a wide range of repertoire from duo to sextet, often expanding to include strings, piano, harp and/or narrator in many recitals and concerts both in the UK and internationally.
+As their name suggests, the ensemble‘s vision brings music that involves winds to its audience through the diverse and flexible programming of a wide variety of styles, combinations and genres.
+With a wind quartet as its core, the group has performed a wide range of repertoire ranging from that of duos to sextets, often expanding ranks to include strings, piano, harp and/or narrator in many recitals and concerts both in the UK and internationally.

-As first prize winners of the International Israeli Music Competition in 2009, the London Myriad Ensemble performed at the Purcell Room in the Southbank Centre and also live on BBC Radio 3.
-The ensemble performs regularly in recital including other notable venues such as St. Martin-in-the-Fields, St. James's Piccadilly, the Fairfield Halls, the National Portrait Gallery, the British High Commissioner to the Seychelles and the State Drawing Room at 11 Downing Street to name but a few.
+As first prize winners of the Israeli Music International Music Competition, the London Myriad Ensemble performed at the Purcell Room in the Southbank Centre and also live on BBC Radio 3.
+The ensemble performs regularly in recital including other notable venues such as St. Martin-in-the-Fields, St. James's Piccadilly, the National Portrait Gallery, the British High Commissioner to the Seychelles and the State Drawing Room at 11 Downing Street to name but a few.
 They also enjoy providing music for a variety of events.

 In the past, the ensemble has benefitted from the support of Dartington International Summer School and the Musician's Benevolent Fund, performing as guest quintet at various courses and summer schools over the years.